 This class will be best suited for those that have walked with the Lord a bit and have long pondered and "meditated often on one's own sinfulness, the Passion of Christ, and the kindness, goodness, and dignity of God." *

-Also, you can look at the Chapter topics below and see if they resonate or draw you.
+Also, you can look at the chapter topics below and see if they resonate, entice or draw you.

-Join us, (open to both men & women 17+ and up) on the spiritual journey, as we gather around the Truth in our discoveries and listen for the deep invitations of Jesus.
+Join us (open to both men & women 17+ and up) on the spiritual journey, as we gather around the Truth in our experiences and listen for the deep invitations of Jesus.

 But when you pray,